GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 :::{figure} ./2024Q2-Matchup.png

-The Figure shows comparison data for each platform.
+The figure shows comparison data for each platform.
 Black dots represent data that were collected prior to this quarter.
 Coloured symbols represent data that were collected in this quarter.
 The diagonal line in each panel shows the one-to-one correspondence between field and satellite data.
 Note that this diagonal line does NOT show the line of best fit.
 It is plotted this way to highlight any trends where the data may be biased away from the line of one-to-one